-This Term, our focus is on understanding belief systems around the world, both ancient and modern.
-This has led to us exploring the Druids, The Egyptians, The Vikings, The Romans and of course linking in with our belief systems today, comparing ancient civilisations with modern religion.
+This year, our focus is on exploring the Viking civilisation, understanding their cultural significance and belief systems and why they left their homelands to see This has led to us exploring the Druids, The Egyptians, The Vikings, The Romans and of course linking in with our belief systems today, comparing ancient civilisations with modern religion.
 We have also linked in with art based on each of these civilisations, including Roman Mosaic pop-art, Egyptian sand paintings, Druid crowns, Viking symbols and Greek Vase scratch paintings.

 In RE, we have been studying the Bible and how a christian might use it in different situations.
 We have picked apart several of the well known tales, including Genesis - the beginning of the universe and Adam and Eve.
 We have also researched, planned and performed a remembrance service, marking the centenary of the end of the First World War.
 More recently we have been discussing how the Bible supports the morals which we aspire to as a society.